 Inform your doctor right away if you use any Delta-8 products and have any of these side effects.

 Call 911 if it’s an emergency, or go to a hospital close by.
-Get emergency medical attention if a kid consumes or is exposed to Delta-8 items, such as gummies or sweets.
+If a child eats or touches something with Delta-8, like gummies or sweets, or is exposed to it, they need to go to the hospital right away.